Peppermint is a Wonderful Alternative Remedy

-Today I just finished picking all of my Peppermint that has been growing in my front yard garden.
+Today I just finished picking all of my Peppermint that has been growing in my garden.
 I decided to pick it this morning due to the Winter Storm warning.

-Other then the fact that I enjoy Peppermint in ice cream, Hot Chocolates, flavored water, and desserts, I have found it to be beneficial as a tea and as a steam bath for my face.
+Other then the fact that Peppermint is good in ice cream, Hot Chocolates, flavored water, and desserts, I have found it to be beneficial as a tea and as a steam bath for my face.

 Peppermint contains volatile oils: Menthol and Menthone.
 These volatile oils are awesome for breathing in during a steam bath for the face or while drinking a Peppermint tea.
 The these volatile oils helps to clear the nasal passages and sinus of congestion.
 Great for head colds.

 I know at times I get a stomach ache.
 In the past, I've used Ginger tea, Candied Ginger and Chamomile tea with success.
 Peppermint tea also works.
 Renowned as a digestive aid, it calms down spasmodic muscles in the stomach.
 Drinking a Peppermint tea or eating Peppermint after a meal can help with your digestion.
 If you're prone to indigestion or sour stomach, try Peppermint after a meal.

 Peppermint is also great for headaches.
 The other day, my head was being a barometer for our Winter Snow storm coming in to our area.
 My sinuses were partially clogged feeling and my head was aching.
 I made myself a Peppermint tea and slowly sipped it, breathing in all the volatile oils coming off of it.
 Within 30 minutes, my headache was feeling a lot better and my sinuses were feeling a bit better also.